 Search engines will not punish you for them either.
 Another key driver of spam is intrusive advertising.
 While monetizing your site is important, it shouldn’t negatively impact your clients.
 Littering your site with ads, videos that start automatically and can’t be stopped or ads that can’t be dismissed or closed is spam.

-Not only will this cause your site to rank poorly, it will discourage users from interacting with your site.
+Not only will this cause your site to rank poorly, but it will also discourage users from interacting with your site.
 Don’t let ads take over your site and impede your users from achieving what they came there for.
 Always remember what your site is for, then avoid call-to-actions and ads taking over and you’ll avoid being spammy.

 Putting it all together